Animation

 DivKit lets you set up a layout change with an automatic animation.
 The layout change occurs in one of two cases:

-• Calling DivView#setData(DivData, DivDataTag).
+• DivView#setData(DivData, DivDataTag) call.

 • State switch.